Alfanous-team/alfanous/README.rst

 -------
 History
 -------
+- **10 June 2013**: Launching the django web interface, localizable, indexable, and has many search features, improvements and bug fixes.

+- **26 June 2012**: Launching the clickable feature, making most of results information searchable.

 - **02 January 2012**: Launching new web interface for mobiles, uses: json_web_service_, link: http://m.alfanous.org/, wiki: mobile_web_interface_

 - **19 September 2011**: Launching a new web interface with a new design based on the json_web_service_, the link is:  http://wui.alfanous.org